J. McCormack Farm

-J. McCormack Farm was a historic farm located near Wilmington, New Castle County, Delaware.
+J. McCormack Farm was a historic farm near Wilmington, New Castle County, Delaware.
 The property included four contributing buildings.
 They were a stone house (c.
 1830), a stone and frame bank barn (c.
-1830), storage building, and corn crib.
+1830), a storage building, and a corn crib.
 The house was a two-story, gable-roofed, stuccoed stone structure with a two-story rear wing.
 The barn walls were of semi-coursed fieldstone finished with a pebbled stucco.

 It was added to the National Register of Historic Places in 1986 and demolished between 1992 and 2002.
 J. McCormack Farm has since been demolished.